obspy/obspy/misc/docs/source/tutorial/code_snippets/travel_time.rst

 Body Wave Ray Paths
 -------------------

-The following lines show how to create a large set of body wave ray paths for several distance, phases and the ``iasp91`` velocity model using the :func:`~obspy.taup.tau.Arrivals.plot` function of the class :class:`obspy.taup.tau.Arrivals`.
-For simpler examples, try one of the plots in the preceeding sections.
+The following lines show how to create a plot of ray paths for several distances, phases and the ``iasp91`` velocity model using the :func:`~obspy.taup.tau.Arrivals.plot` function of the class :class:`obspy.taup.tau.Arrivals`.
+For examples with rays for one distance, try one of the plots in the preceding sections.

-.. plot:: tutorial/code_snippets/travel_time_body_waves.py
+.. plot:: tutorial/code_snippets/ray_path_plot.py
    :include-source: